chrisnielsen/chrisnielsen.github.io/_pages/projects.md

 title: Projects
 nav: Projects
 permalink: /projects/
-description: A reference for some of my projects
+description: This page will be populated with my research projects
 ---